Eurico de Aguiar Salles Airport

-Eurico de Aguiar Salles Airport (IATA: VIX, ICAO: SBVT), formerly called Goiabeiras Airport after the neighborhood where it is located, is the airport serving Vitória, Brazil.
-Since 9 May 2006, it is named after Eurico de Aguiar Salles (1910–1959) a local politician and law professor.
+Vitória–Eurico de Aguiar Salles International Airport (IATA: VIX, ICAO: SBVT), formerly called Goiabeiras Airport after the neighborhood where it is located, is the airport serving Vitória, Brazil.
+Since 9 May 2006, it is named after Eurico de Aguiar Salles (1910–1959) a local politician, law professor, and Minister of Justice.

 It is operated by Zurich Airport Brasil.

 History

 The airport was built in the 1930s and in 1943 a concrete runway and a passenger terminal were built.

 In 2005 renovation works started at the airport.
 Projects included a passenger terminal located on a second runway and a control tower.
 The old terminal was converted into an international cargo terminal.
 The construction costed initially BRL 300 million, was paralyzed several times in 2006 and 2007 leaving construction virtually abandoned and delayed by overpricing and diversion of funds.
 It was finished in April 2018.

-Between 1975 and 2019 in was managed by Infraero.
+Between 1975 and 2019 it was managed by Infraero.
 On March 15, 2019 Flughafen Zürich AG won a 30-year concession to operate the airport.